French Designer Sonia Rykiel Passes Away At 86

-Fashion has lost another legend: Sonia Rykiel, the French designer best known for her colorful striped sweaters and sparkling knits, passed away Thursday, The New York Times reports.
+Fashion has lost another legend: Sonia Rykiel, the French designer best known for her colourful striped sweaters and sparkling knits, passed away today, The New York Times reports.
 She was 86.

 The Parisian-born creative first gained recognition long before Sonia Rykiel the Brand came to be: One of her 1962 knit styles, which would go on to be dubbed the "poor-boy sweater" by WWD in the 1970s, found its way onto the cover of French Elle (on then-19-year-old Françoise Hardy, no less) in 1963, and from there onto the radar of such stars of Audrey Hepburn and Brigitte Bardot, according to The Guardian.